 Create an Office Document Repository to capture intrinsic knowledge, eliminate work silos, and to have a reference point for future integrations.

-All too often the idea of creating a repository for Integration Management gets put on the backburner when the thrill of starting a new Integration takes hold.
-This play puts the topic back on the table as a forerunner topic to be done before right after planning yet before Integration kick-off.
+All too often the idea of creating a repository for Integration Management gets put on the back burner when the thrill of starting a new Integration takes hold.
+This play puts the topic back on the table as a forerunner objective to be done right before the integration kick-off.

 A central document repository is essential for three main reasons:

 The sum of its parts means having operational tenets that imbue a sense of collectiveness.
 Sharing information and capturing it becomes a part of the program from the very beginning and sets the culture during Integration kick-off.